RasmussenLab/PlasMAAG/CONTRIBUTING.md

 #### Release branches
 Releases are only cut from release branches.
-The purpose of release branches is to keep a version of Vamb that is more stable than the development version found on master.
+The purpose of release branches is to keep a version of PlassMAAG that is more stable than the development version found on master.
 This stability is achieved by only adding bugfixes to release branches, not new features.
 Over time, the bugfixes will accumulate, while the new features (which mostly are where new bugs come from), are added to master only.
 Release branches are named "release", plus the major and minor version, like so: "release-4.1".
 They are always cut from master.
 We only backport bugfixes to one, or a few release branches at a time, so old release branches quickly get outdated.
 However, we will not remove them.